Point Evaluation & The Need for RKHS

 \]

 The polarization identity yields the inner-product formula.
-The membership
+The membership characterization

-characterization \(f \in \mathcal{H}_K \iff \sum_n f_n^2/\lambda_n < \infty\)
+\(f \in \mathcal{H}_K \iff \sum_n f_n^2/\lambda_n \lt \infty\) follows from

-\(f \in \mathcal{H}_K \iff h \in L^2 \iff \sum_n h_n^2 < \infty\).
+\(f \in \mathcal{H}_K \iff h \in L^2 \iff \sum_n h_n^2 \lt \infty\).

 The division by \(\lambda_n\) is the key insight.
-Since \(\lambda_n \to 0\),
+Since the eigenvalues \(\lambda_n\) are

-the higher-order eigenfunctions (those corresponding to small eigenvalues)
+nonincreasing, the higher-order eigenfunctions (those corresponding to small eigenvalues)

 are penalized more heavily in the RKHS norm.
-A function that relies
+A function that relies heavily on

-heavily on high-frequency components will have a large RKHS norm, while a function
+high-frequency components will have a large RKHS norm, while a function concentrated on the first

-concentrated on the first few eigenmodes will have a small norm.
+few eigenmodes will have a small norm.

 Connection to Regularization: Why \(\|f\|_{\mathcal{H}_K}^2\) Controls Complexity

-When we add \(\lambda \|f\|_{\mathcal{H}_K}^2\) to our loss function, we are
+When we add \(\lambda \|f\|_{\mathcal{H}_K}^2\) to our loss function, we are penalizing

-in finite dimensions, \(\|w\|^2 = \sum w_i^2\) penalizes large weights equally;
+finite dimensions, \(\|w\|^2 = \sum w_i^2\) penalizes large weights equally.
+In the RKHS,

-in the RKHS, \(\|f\|_{\mathcal{H}_K}^2 = \sum f_n^2 / \lambda_n\) penalizes
+\(\|f\|_{\mathcal{H}_K}^2 = \sum f_n^2 / \lambda_n\) penalizes components in "hard" directions

-components in "hard" directions (small \(\lambda_n\)) more than "easy" ones
+(small \(\lambda_n\)) more than "easy" ones (large \(\lambda_n\)).

 RKHS Functions are "Smoother" than \(L^2\) Functions

-The membership condition \(\sum f_n^2 / \lambda_n < \infty\) is
+The membership condition \(\sum f_n^2 / \lambda_n \lt \infty\) is strictly stronger than

-strictly stronger than the \(L^2\) condition \(\sum f_n^2 < \infty\)
+the \(L^2\) condition \(\sum f_n^2 \lt \infty\) whenever the eigenvalue sequence is infinite, since

-\(\sum f_n^2 = \sum \lambda_n < \infty\) — finite since integrating the Mercer
+\(\sum f_n^2 = \sum \lambda_n \lt \infty\), which is finite because integrating the Mercer

-\(\sum_n \lambda_n = \int_{\mathcal{X}} K(x, x)\, d\mu(x)\), which is finite
+expansion on the diagonal gives \(\sum_n \lambda_n = \int_{\mathcal{X}} K(x, x)\, d\mu(x)\), and

-by continuity of \(K\) on the compact \(\mathcal{X}\) and finiteness of \(\mu\) —
+the right-hand side is finite by continuity of \(K\) on the compact \(\mathcal{X}\) and finiteness

-but \(\sum f_n^2 / \lambda_n = \infty\), giving
+of \(\mu\).
+But \(\sum f_n^2 / \lambda_n = \infty\), so \(f \in L^2 \setminus \mathcal{H}_K\).

 Therefore: